George Segal: Leading man

-Segal continued his music career during this time as well.
-In 1974, Segal's band, The Imperial Jazz Band, released an album called A Touch of Ragtime, in which Segal played the banjo.
+George Segal and the Imperial Jazzband released the album A Touch of Ragtime in 1974, with Segal on banjo.
 He made frequent television appearances with the "Beverly Hills Unlisted Jazz Band", whose members included actor Conrad Janis on trombone, and in 1981 they performed live at Carnegie Hall.

-In 1976, Segal co-hosted the Academy Awards along with Gene Kelly, Goldie Hawn, Walter Matthau, and Robert Shaw.

 Mid-career difficulties

 Segal reunited with his Touch of Class co-star Jackson and director Frank in another European-set romantic comedy, Lost and Found (1979), but the film was not a success.
 Neither was The Last Married Couple in America (1980) with Natalie Wood.
 Segal famously pulled out of the lead role in Blake Edwards' hit comedy 10 (1979), resulting in his being replaced by Dudley Moore and sued by Edwards.

 With a few exceptions, in films such as Denzel Washington's film debut Carbon Copy (1981), Burt Reynolds's crime drama Stick (1985), and the popular family comedy Look Who's Talking (1989), Segal received fewer prominent roles in the 1980s.
 Instead, he began to star more frequently in television films, such as The Deadly Game (1982) for which he received a CableAce Award nomination for best actor in a theatrical or non-musical production, The Cold Room (1984), and The Zany Adventures of Robin Hood (1984).
 He also starred in two short-lived television series, the semi-autobiographical sitcom Take Five (1987) and the crime drama Murphy's Law (1988–89).
 In 1985, he returned to Broadway in a short-lived production of Requiem for a Heavyweight by Rod Serling and in 1990 toured in a play called Double Act.

 He later reflected on his career trajectory:

 In the first 10 years, I was playing all different kinds of things.
 I loved the variety, and never had the sense of being a leading man but a character actor.
 Then I got frozen into this "urban" character.
 About the time of "The Last Married Couple in America" (1980) I remember Natalie (Wood) saying to me ...
 "It's one typed role after another, and pretty soon you forget everything.
 You forget why you're here, why you're doing it."
 Then my marriage started to fall apart ...
 I was disenchanted, I was turning in on myself, I was doing a lot of self-destructive things ... there were drugs ...
 I'm also sure I was guilty of spoiled behavior.
 I think it's impossible when that star rush comes not to get a little full of yourself, which is what I was.